 These vehicles offer several potential societal benefits like reduced traffic fatalities and increased mobility and independence for people with disabilities.
 It’s estimated that self-driving cars could reduce the annual 30,000 road fatalities and 2 million injuries in the United States by up to 90 percent.
 The costs of those traffic accidents and the road congestion they cause, in just the 99 biggest U.S. urban areas, amounts to nearly $300 billion per year, according to the American Automobile Association.

 California, Nevada, Florida and the District of Columbia, are all currently setting ground rules for self-driving cars on the road.
 New laws will have to take into account liability issues, zoning, parking and idling, and much more.
 Already, a pilot project deploying driverless cars on short, predetermined routes is underway in 12 European cities.

-There is little doubt Google’s driverless cars and other technologies under development by manufacturers, will transform the future of U.S. transportation.
+There is little doubt Google’s driverless car and other technologies under development by manufacturers will transform the future of U.S. transportation.
 But, how will these innovations impact the design and construction of highways and bridges?
-Driverless car technology could be ready for the general public within the next decade.
+Driverless car technology could be ready for the general public in the next decade.
 Will the public agencies that manage these transportation networks be prepared?